brianshumate/katacoda-scenarios/vault-telemetry-splunk/02-initialize-and-unseal-vault.md

 ```

 You are now ready to check out the Splunk Web interface and existing Vault telemetry metric data.

-> **NOTE:** You will use a root token in this scenario for simplicity.
-However, in actual production environments, root tokens should be closely guarded and used only for tightly controlled purposes.
-Review the documentation on [root tokens](https://www.vaultproject.io/docs/concepts/tokens#root-tokens) for more details.

 Click **Continue** to proceed to step 3.